 How is it for a representative to represent?

 First of all.
 Everybody can do that.
 You don’t need a special gift for this.
 Many people like to represent.
 By doing so they help someone else and most of the time helping feels good.
+It may happen that someone represents a family member of the client with a similar issue as the person himself.
+Then representing the position of someone else awakens your own issue.

 Does it happen that a representative sometimes cannot get rid of the energy he was representing?